matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 **How to reduce waste:**

-- Focus on customer value, not feature volume.
+- Prioritise work based on validated customer value and usage metrics.
-- Validate hypotheses early with real users.
+- Deliver small, incremental releases instead of speculative features.
-- Use feature toggles or A/B testing before committing to full-scale builds.
+- Test assumptions early with MVPs, prototypes, or user research.

 !!! info "Evidence"